-This topic describes how to load data into PerceptiLabs, pre-process it, and get to a working model.
+This topic describes how to load data into PerceptiLabs, pre-process it, and get to a working model:

-2. Choose one of the following options:
+2. Choose one of the follow model types:

-a.
-Load a Public Dataset: This is a good choice for getting a model up and running quickly using existing, publicly-available data.
+This is a good choice for getting a model up and running quickly using existing, publicly-available data.
 Scroll to a public dataset, hover your mouse over it, and click Load:

 PerceptiLabs will load your public dataset, allowing you to create models from it.
 Wait for the dataset to complete loading, and then click Create to create your first model: